 I’m referring to something that has become more transactional in dating, a kind of “What am I getting out of this anyway?” attitude that I believe is cheating women, men, and others out of potentially good relationships.
 Knowing your limitations when it comes to getting attached to someone you’ve slept with is good!
 Boundaries are great!
 Knowing you’re special is even better!
 However, don’t forget, “You’re worth it” is a commercial concept that has been used since the 90s to sell you mascara.

-If you really want to feel like you’re worth it, get a hand mirror RIGHT NOW, bring it down to that beautiful vagina and lovingly gaze at every fold.
+If you really want to feel like you’re worth it, get a hand mirror RIGHT NOW, bring it down to that beautiful vulva and lovingly gaze at every fold.
 Women might long to be bought flowers because they don’t masturbate enough.
 And yes, buying them or anything else for yourself can be a huge measure of empowerment.
 Just remember, getting in touch with your own sexual truth is free, private, and doesn’t demand an audience (though sometimes that can be fun too.)

 I know an awful LOT of single women, and just as many single men, and also some others (though less so, as existing outside the bounds of cis het culture seems to do wonders for one’s sexual liberation if you let it) who lament to me about not having a someone.
 And it seems to me if everyone just adjusted their expectations just a quarter turn to the left, more of those folks might be able to get together.
 (Unless they are perfectly happy being perfectly single which is also perfectly fine!)

 I’m not suggesting, and never will, that you “settle.”
 You should be passionately happy to be with the person (people) you’re with (at least most days.)
 No one should ever “settle.”
 (The word “settle” should be removed from the dictionary later this year when they enter the word “squinky.”)
-However one person as “dinner buyer” “door opener” and “auditioner,” and one as the “gatekeeper of the magical vagina” are tropes that need to pass away peacefully.
+However one person as “dinner buyer” “door opener” and “auditioner,” and one as the “gatekeeper of the magical V” are tropes that need to pass away peacefully.
 What they do is distance people from their true selves, and from each other, instead of truly connecting.
 Let us imagine a universe where everyone is worth that.

 *not actual statistics.